 Australia is home to some pretty scenic road trips, the best being East Coast- Cairns to Melb, the Red Centre Way, the Nullarbor and of course the Great Ocean Road!

-The Great Ocean Road tour is one of the most stunning and intoxicating drives you will do in your life.
+The Great Ocean Road is one of the most stunning and intoxicating drives you will do in your life.
 Stretching over 200 kilometres from Torquay to Warrnambool, this scenic route attracts tens of thousands of visitors every year.

 Prior to our trip to Melbourne, I read many posts about the Great Ocean Road road trip in preparation, most of them stressing the fact you must not try and do it all in one day.
 Everyone had hired a car and leisurely explored all the wonderful little towns along this epic coastline.
 This is great.
 Who doesn’t love a road trip?
 But unfortunately for a lot of us, time just doesn’t permit.

 Choosing a tour company for a day trip was fairly easy.
 I looked upon my favourite booking site Experience Oz to find the perfect GOR Tour.
 Now there is a reason why Go West Tours has been awarded countless awards, their service is amazing and their guides are knowledgeable legends (especially if you have the pleasure of ending up with Michelle!).
 We got to sit back and take in the epic scenic views, from our air-conditioned minibus, with wifi and refreshments on hand!
-Here is the best Great Ocean Road tour!
+Here is the best Great Ocean Road Itinerary!

 RELATED: ‘Amazing Puffing Billy Tours from Melbourne‘